 PROF. TORIN MONAHAN

-He has published over fifty articles or book chapters and seven books, including Surveillance Studies: A Reader (with David Murakami Wood) and Surveillance in the Time of Insecurity, which won the Surveillance Studies Book Prize of the Surveillance Studies Network.
+Monahan has published over sixty articles or book chapters and seven books, including Surveillance Studies: A Reader (with David Murakami Wood) and Surveillance in the Time of Insecurity, which won the Surveillance Studies Book Prize of the Surveillance Studies Network.
 His latest book, Crisis Vision: Race and the Cultural Production of Surveillance (Duke University Press), investigates the racializing effects of contemporary surveillance through the lens of visual and performance art.
+As a recognized researcher in surveillance studies, Monahan has given expert testimony to the European Commission and has been an invited discussant to the U.S. Office of the Director of National Intelligence.
+He has also received multiple grants from the U.S. National Science Foundation.

 RECENT PUBLICATIONS